Maxugoski/Maxugoski/README.md

 Ethics in Code reveals how software now shapes human behavior, privacy, and justice — often without conscience.
 Blending philosophy, real-world tech stories, and moral clarity, the author challenges developers and digital creators to see beyond functionality and ask the deeper question: Who does this code empower, and who does it exclude?
 From The Software Engineer’s Oath to The Moral Stack, this book redefines what it means to build technology responsibly — with empathy, inclusivity, and humanity at its core.

-OSS has been a huge part of my educator and mentor journey for many years and I'd like to highlight a few notable projects:
+Here is a highlight of a few notable projects:

 <table>
   <thead align="center">